 - 1. Unhook the underlift from the boom (see Section 3.8.3 Unhooking the underlift from the boom). - 2.
 Stop the hydraulic pumps by either turning off the truck engine or disengaging the PTO. - 3.
-Disconnect the four hydraulic lines that connect the underlift to the body. - 4.
-Restart the engine or engage the PTO. - 5.
-Lift and align the boom so that there are a few feet of space between it and the top of the underlift. - 6.
-Gently unwind the main winch cables and attach the cables to the eyes near the top of the underlift.
+Disconnect the MultiFaster hydraulic coupler that connects the underlift to the body and place it in the docking bracket on the side of the underlift.